chacehoo/maomao_web/content/home/first_sight.md

 <font size="6">National University of Singapore</font>

-Developing sustainable and scalable technologies and computational tools to make today’s building, district, and urban energy systems smart, low-carbon, energy-efficient, demand-flexible, climate-resilient, and equitable.
+We focus on optimization, learning, and control of multi-scale energy systems (from buildings to districts to cities) to make them smart, low-carbon, energy-efficient, demand-flexible, climate-resilient, and equitable.

 >We are currently looking for Ph.D. students and postdocs.
 Please check [<span style="color:#EF7C00">Join Us</span>](https://maomaohu.net/join/) page for more info.